DHTMLX/docs-suite/docs/window/features.md

 | [Overflowing browser window](../configuration/#overflowing-browser-window) | Learn how to allow a window to cross the borders of a browser window ([Example](https://snippet.dhtmlx.com/qfhdlzri)) |

-## How to customize DHTMLX Window and change its size
+## How to customize Window and change its size

 In this section you can learn how to customize a Window and configure its sizes.